The First Islamic State

 Applying key Islamic principles of public good to contemporary life, Malik Dahlan challenges two dominant narratives.
 He reclaims the development of Islamic statecraft as the wellspring of collective identity and statesmanship in the Arab world, simultaneously influenced and disrupted by Westphalian statehood models and Enlightenment notions of self-determination.
 He equally rejects the appropriation of Islamic governance and the Caliphate concept by both the post-modern, non-territorial Al-Qaeda and the neo-medievalist ISIS.

 Celebrating the history and untapped potential of a region where Arab leaders built the ideological foundations of an emerging polity, The Hijaz is a compelling alternative analysis of governance in the Arabian Peninsula and the global Islamic community, and of its interaction with the wider world.

-Malik Dahlan is Principal of the Institution Quraysh for Law and Policy and Chaired Professor of International Law, Trade, and Policy at Queen Mary, University of London.
+Malik Dahlan is Principal of the Institution Quraysh for Law and Policy, Senior Research Fellow at the Rand Corporation and Chaired Professor of International Law and Public Policy at Queen Mary, University of London.
 He studied at the University of Jordan and Harvard University, and holds a habilitation professoriate from Al-Azhar University.
 He is from Mecca.

 ‘The current seismic changes occurring in the Middle East, particularly in Saudi, make this the ideal time for the publication of this book.
 Dahlan masterfully and impartially examines statehood against the history of The Hijaz.’— The Rt.
 Hon.
 The Lord Woolf of Barnes Lord Chief Justice of England and Wales (2000–5)